devhliu/wrt-project/radon_inversion/README.md

        test_function = nfft_reconstruct_3d(ngrid, nodes, values, jacobian_weights)

-       Script performs reconstruction of a function from its 'values' of Fourier transforms at 'nodes'.
+       Script performs reconstruction of a function from its 'values' of Fourier transforms computed at 'nodes'.
-       Result is given as a 3D matrix of size ngrid x ngrid x ngrid.

-       Returns values
+       Returned values
          test_function : real-valued matrix of size (ngrid x ngrid x ngrid)

        Usage of the script
         ngrid : number of points in [-1.0, 1.0); ngrid must be even;
-                Note that it is number of points on non-closed interval.
-                NFFT assumes that your signal is periodic, so the values on the missing edge points of the grid is can reconstructed from periodicity.

-        nodes            : matrix of size (Nnodesx3); these are the points in space where Fourier transform of signal is known. values           : vector of size (Nnodesx1(complex)); these are the values of Fourier transform of the signal at nodes;
+        nodes            : matrix of size (NNodesx3); these are the points in 3d-space where the Fourier transform of the function is known. values           : vector(NNodesx1(complex)) of values of Fourier transforms;
-        jacobian_weights : volumes of cells related to nodes in the Riemann summ of discretized Fourier integral
+        jacobian_weights : volumes assigned nodes in the discretization of the Riemann integral for the Fourier transforms

 * **nfft_reconstruct_2d.m**